robjg/oddjob/README.txt

 - Look at what happens when there are exceptions in a timer.
 Should there be a haltOnException flag.
 Should an Exception in a timer be indicated as an exception state not an incomplete state?
-- Should If job work on asynchronous completion of a job?
 - Add Security to the WebApp (with a Read Only role).
 - Include a Jetty Oddball to allow connecting to an Oddjob server from a browser without the need for a separate Servlet Container.